warmlogic/expertTrain/README.md

 About
 ----

 - The environment supports running experiments with multiple sessions, where each session is divided into phases.
-Configuration files for the experiments called `EBIRD` and `EBUG` are included.
+Configuration files for the experiments called `EBIRD`, `EBUG`, `SPACE`, and `COMP` are included.
-- There are four potential phases for each session:
+- There are four potential main phases for each session of `EBIRD` and `EBUG`:
    1. Old/New recognition (`recog`): study a list of targets, tested on recognizing targets and lures.
    1. Subordinate matching (`match`): decide whether two stimuli are from the same species.
    1. Naming (`name`): must press corresponding species key, and the species number is not displayed on screen.